Wall Street Journal celebrates an all-male gay throuple

 [My recollection is that taking an average within the NHANES data reveals that American “women” (whatever that term might mean) actually have a higher BMI than American “men”.
 That’s not necessarily inconsistent with the above tables, which look only at those who’ve exceeded a threshold, but maybe it is worth exploring.]

-It doesn’t make sense to move to a state with a state income or estate tax, however.
-Let’s intersect with income-tax-free states.
-Now we’re down to South Dakota, Alaska, Florida, and Tennessee.
+For a Republican escaping a Democrat-run state, it doesn’t make sense to move to a place with a state income or estate tax (see Effect on children’s wealth when parents move to Florida).
+So the search process starts with intersecting the states that remained relatively free during coronapanic and income-tax-free states, which yields South Dakota, Alaska, Florida, and Tennessee.
 South Dakota is an awesome state for domestic asset protection trusts (along with Nevada, this is where America’s billionaires keep their trusts, but the ultimate protection may not work unless you live in SD or NV) and thus is a good place to preserve wealth from potential plaintiffs.
-It is a lovely place to spend the summer, but if you have school-age children you don’t want to be stuck there December through February.
+It is a lovely place to spend the summer, but if you have school-age children you might not enjoy being stuck there December through February.
 With apologies to friends in Anchorage, that goes double for Alaska!
 Now we’re down to Florida and Tennessee.
 Nashville, for example, is reasonably nice in January, with average highs of 48 degrees, but Tennessee is more of a working state than a fun/retirement state.
 If you’re going to move, why not move to a playground?
 And Miami, oddly enough, despite being much warmer in winter is actually slightly cooler in the summer than Nashville.
-Finally, I am not sure that the WalletHub ranking of Coronafreedom makes sense.
-The Tennessee governor declined the Central Tyrant job and did not order everyone to wear masks.
+The WalletHub ranking of Coronafreedom may not give the full picture for Tennessee, whose governor declined the Central Tyrant job and did not order everyone to wear masks.
 However, unlike in Florida, where the governor forbade local tyrants from imposing mask laws with fines, the Tennessee governor simply delegated tyranny to counties: “Since the beginning of the COVID-19 pandemic, there has not been a statewide mask mandate in place in the state of Tennessee, however, local authorities were given the authority to issue mask mandates within their own jurisdictions.”
 A state with empowered local tyrants is not exactly free!
 Thus, as so many fleeing Wall Streeters have discovered, it all comes down to Florida.

 This is a report on my own January/February exploration trip to Florida in the Cirrus SR20...